 - Recommend changes that will increase sustainability at UCSF.

 Brian Newman, Senior Associate Vice Chancellor for Real Estate and Sheila Antrum, Senior Vice President/Chief Operating Officer are co-chairs representing the entire campus and health system respectively.
 Gail Lee, UCSF’s sustainability director, provides the UACS staff support.

 The UACS is supported by 9 work groups:

 - Sustainable Operations

 - Toxics Reduction

 Most work groups are co-chaired by a team, one representative from the medical center and one from the campus.
 The work group co-chairs comprise the Sustainability Steering Committee (SSC), which supports the UACS.
 The mostly volunteer work group members include representatives from the faculty, staff, and students.
 Click 2011-12_Org_Structure.pdf for the current organizational structure.

-For FY 2009-2010, the SSC put forth budget requests from each of the work groups to address priority areas totaling $485,000.
-The CACS approved these recommendations and provided strong justification to the Chancellor for funding.
+In FY 2009-2010, the SSC put forth budget requests from each of the work groups to address priority areas totaling $485,000.
+The UACS approved these recommendations and provided strong justification to the Chancellor for funding.
 The entire amount was approved and funded by the Chancellor, showing strong support of UCSF’s commitment to sustainability.
 Subsequently, annual requests for continued program funding has been approved each year.